Posted In Video Production

 5 Top Tips On How To Use Video In Email Marketing

 Email marketing is the best way to quickly distribute and share your message to the masses.
-Video is now a very sought-after tool in email marketing.
+Video production is now a very sought-after tool in email marketing.
 Unfortunately not all email service providers (ESPs) can support video format, therefore you will need to take another approach in order to incorporate video into your email campaigns.

 1. Videos embedded in emails

 Not all ESPs allow you to self-host the video within the email.
 Therefore, firstly you will need to capture a still image from the video you wish to share, this will act as the thumbnail or preview image that will show within your email copy.
 You will need to host your video on a third party website, such as YouTube or Vimeo for this tactic to work, then with each email you send, add this preview image, along with the link to the hosted video.
 Most ESPs will apply a play icon over this image to provide a clear visual indication that video is part of your email, enticing the viewer to click on the link that sends them to the viewing platform for your video.

 Set the video on your sharing page to autoplay in order to immediately catch attention.
 Once the viewer has clicked on the link within your email they won’t need to do anything more, as this link will open the page to the video automatically and will instantly start playing.